 Pediocactus are very slow growers.
 For this reason, they are frequently grafted on strong, hardy cactus stocks like Opuntia and Echinocereus.

-The flower buds stay dormant on the plant apex all winter.
-They will open in spring when the temperatures rise.
-To avoid any damage to flower buds, the grafted plants should not be let dry out completely.
+The flower buds stay dormant on the plant apex all winter and will open in spring when temperatures rise.
+To avoid damaging flower buds, the grafted plants should not be let dry out completely.
 Light watering in winter is useful for keeping the flowers hydrated and healthy.

 Propagation

-Pediocactus can be propagated from seeds.
-However, its seeds can take several years to germinate.
-Seedlings do not grow well either, and some of them die.
+Pediocactus can be propagated from seeds, but its seeds can take several years to germinate.
+Seedlings do not grow well either, and some die.
 For this reason, plants are frequently grafted.

 Links